By Denise Pietsch

-Pillery Teesalu is an underwater photographer and lecturer from Estonia, and now she's adding Gallery Artist to her resume.
+Pillery Teesalu is an underwater photographer and lecturer from Estonia.
+Now she's adding Gallery Artist to her resume.
 During a period of self-discovery Pillery found herself enmeshed in trepidation for the future, a trepidation she felt entirely free from while she was underwater.
 Thus was born Serenity - a series of underwater photographs and a short film that capture the tranquility Pillery finds when she dives.
 Pillery has poured her heart, soul, and many years into Serenity, and now she sees this hard work hanging on the walls of the OKAPI Gallery in Tallinn, Estonia.

 We got a chance to chat with Pillery and we’re as amazed by her passion as we are by her photography.
 She shared her advice on getting work into a gallery, her background, motivations, and what she sees for the future from her underwater photography students.